ga4gh/va-spec/docs/source/overview.rst

 *******
 **Definition**: alternative forms of a genetic sequence, or of its molecular manifestation in a biological system (also referred to as a 'molecular variation').
 Variants are the subjects of `Annotations <https://va-ga4gh.readthedocs.io/en/stable/overview.html#annotation>`_ that the VA-Spec was built to support.

-Covers variation in the *sequence* of a genome, transcript, or protein.
+Covers *sequence variations* in a genome, transcript, or protein.
  * **simple** (SNV, indels) or **complex** (inversions, repeat regions) sequence changes
  * **continuous** (allele) or **discontinuous** (translocations) regions
  * **in cis** (haplotypes) or **in trans** (genotypes) sets of variant regions

-Covers *post-sequence* variations in the state of a genetic program that unfolds 'downstream' of sequence
+Covers *post-sequence* variations in the state of a program that unfolds 'downstream' of sequence
  * changes in **expression level** or **location** of a gene product (e.g. decreased cytosolic expression)
  * changes in **post-translational modification** of proteins (e.g. increased PEST domain phosphorylation)
  * changes in **epigenetic alterations** of a gene or region (e.g. increased enhancer methylation)

-Covers different levels of **'represenational specificity'** at which these forms of variation can be described
+Covers different levels of **'represenational specificity'** at which these variations can be described
  * **Discrete Variation**:  specific instances of a sequence variation in a specified context (reference, location, state - even if incompletely known). e.g. the NC_000019.9:g.45411941T>C genomic allele (`link <https://gnomad.broadinstitute.org/variant/19-45411941-T-C>`_), the APOE ɛ2/ɛ3 genotype (`link <https://www.snpedia.com/index.php/Gs269>`_)
  * **Expansion Sets**: sets of Discrete Variation instances that are related via lift-over, or projection functions (or combinations thereof). e.g. ClinGen 'canonical allele' CA127512 (`link <http://reg.clinicalgenome.org/redmine/projects/registry/genboree_registry/by_caid?caid=CA127512>`_), with members {NC_000019.10:g.44908684T>C, NC_000019.9:g.45411941T>C, NM_000041.3:c.388T>C NP_000032.1:p.Cys130Arg, ... }
  * **Categorical Variation**: rule-based classes of variation defined by specific membership criteria.  e.g. ‘deletions spanning EGFR exon 4’ (`link <https://civicdb.org/variants/252/summary>`_), ‘TSC1 loss-of-function muts.’ (`link <https://civicdb.org/variants/125/summary>`_)

-The VA-Spec uses the **GA4GH Variant Representation Specification (VRS)** as a standard for representing these different forms of molecular variation.
-For more on VRS models and approches for variant identification, see `here <https://vrs.ga4gh.org/en/stable/index.html>`_.
+The VA-Spec uses the `GA4GH Variant Representation Specification (VRS) <https://vrs.ga4gh.org/en/stable/index.html>`_ as a standard for identifying and representing these different forms of molecular variation.

 Annotation
 **********